Suicide Prevention

 If you or someone you know has ongoing thoughts of death or suicide or if a suicide attempt has been made:

-• Call Campus Safety at 269.337.7321
+• For urgent issues, call Campus Safety 269.337.7321

 Additional Information